Dog Urinary Incontinence & Kidney Disease Medicine

 • How do you treat incontinence in senior dogs?

-When it comes to treating incontinence in senior dogs, veterinarians may recommend medications like phenylpropanolamine, dietary modifications tailored to your dog’s needs and a schedule of frequent potty breaks to manage the condition effectively.
+When it comes to treating incontinence in senior dogs, veterinarians may recommend medications, dietary modifications tailored to your dog’s needs and a schedule of frequent potty breaks.

 • Why is my dog peeing when lying down?